 The way schools and colleges are currently operating in response to coronavirus (COVID-19) is fundamentally different to business as usual.
-From 1st June 2020, schools have been asked to welcome back the children of key workers, those who are vulnerable and/or those in EYFS, Y1 and Y6.
+From 8th March, schools have been asked to welcome back all children unless they are isolating due to having/being in contact with a positive Covid case.
+This may either be within their family/contacts or in response to school having to close a bubble.